sbollmannMRI/vnm/README.md

 ## Quickstart
-1. Install Docker from here: https://docs.docker.com/get-docker/ (Mac, Windows, Linux; for HPC/supercomputer, please contact orenciv@gmail.com)
+1. Install Docker from here: https://docs.docker.com/get-docker/ (Mac, Windows, Linux; for HPC/supercomputer: https://github.com/NeuroDesk/transparent-singularity)

 2. Create a local folder where the downloaded software packages will be stored, e.g. ~/vnm in Mac and Linux, or C:\vnm in Windows